wp-plugins/splurgy-wp-plugin/readme.txt

 == Installation ==

-Manual Installation:
+Manual Installation

 1. Upload the `splurgy-wp-plugin` folder to the `/wp-content/plugins/` directory
-1. Go to 'Plugins' menu in your WordPress dashboard
+1. Go to `Plugins` menu in your WordPress dashboard
-1. Click 'Install' for 'Splurgy WP Plugin'
+1. Click `Install` for `Splurgy WP Plugin`
-1. Now on the side bar the name 'Splurgy' will appear, click on it and go to 'Settings'
+1. Now on the side bar the name `Splurgy` will appear, click on it and go to `Settings`
-1. Setup your channel token, which is found on your Splurgy Account on the 'Channels' tab
+1. Setup your channel token, which is found on your Splurgy Account on the `Channels` tab
-1. A box titled "Splurgy Offers" will appear on the right side when adding a 'Post' or 'Page'
+1. A box titled `Splurgy Offers` will appear on the right side when adding a `Post` or `Page`